✦ UNDERSTANDING CBT

 If you live in Vijay Nagar, Nipania, or along the AB Road corridor, you know the pace.
 Work targets do not wait.
-Traffic on MR-10 takes an hour.
-You get home, and the thoughts are still running — replaying the meeting, planning tomorrow, worrying about money, replaying the argument.
+You get home, and the thoughts are still running, replaying the meeting, planning tomorrow, worrying about money, and replaying the argument.
 You try to sleep.
 You cannot.
 You wake up already tired.

 CBT for Anxiety in Indore